Browse Rentals

 Many pied-à-terre apartments are also fully furnished and equipped with all the amenities you need to feel at home, including a kitchen, laundry facilities, and comfortable living spaces - and sometimes even a concierge, doorman, or penthouse unit.
 Consider this a huge advantage if you're traveling with family or friends, since it allows you to spend time together in a setting that's both comfortable and private.

 In addition, a pied-à-terre could be considered a smart investment if it's in your travel arrangements to frequently travel to a particular city or location.
 Say that you live in Manhattan and travel to Paris for 3 months out of the year, every year.
-Rather than spending cash on hotels or short-term rentals each time you visit — which can quickly add up — a pied-à-terre allows you to have a permanent base in the area, strategically saving you time and money in the long run.
+Instead of spending cash on hotels or short-term rentals each time you visit - which can quickly add up - a pied-à-terre allows you to have a permanent base in the area, strategically saving you time and money in the long run.

 Benefits of Pied-à-Terre Accommodations